 Grilled Cheese Sandwich with Bacon, Jalapeno and Rhubarb Sauce

 - 1 ounce thinly sliced Cabot Sharp Cheddar Cheese

 - 2 slices crisp cooked bacon

-- 1/4 cup jalapeno slices (add more or less to accommodate taste)
+- ¼ cup jalapeno slices add more or less to accommodate taste

-- 2 teaspoons butter
+- 2 tsp butter

-- On bottom slice of sandwich, layer as follows: 1/2 ounce cheese, 1 tablespoon rhubarb sauce, jalapeno slices, bacon, and the last 1/2 ounce of cheese.
+- On bottom slice of sandwich, layer as follows: ½ ounce cheese, 1 tablespoon rhubarb sauce, jalapeno slices, bacon, and the last ½ ounce of cheese.